 Once the grid is down, it is up to you to do your own security, medicine and fire fighting and rescue, and to access resources such as medicine, food, equipment and consumables that government illegally failed to distribute, or shelter that councils illegally failed to arrange, so you need capacity for forced entry.

 The good news is that components in wall openings are not that strong.
 Insurance ratings for doors and windows go up to a strength level traditionally known as LPS 1175 SR8, but most manufacturers stop at SR4, to last a few minutes, as above that risk level you need guards instead of extra strength and government ask for a supplementary CPNI (Centre for Protection of National Infrastructure) rating instead.
 Even SR8 with steel doors held in reinforced concrete by M12 bolts is only supposed to last 20 minutes.
-And residential products with any SR rating at all are virtually unheard of, at most they tend to be PAS24 rated to slow down silent attack with pocket tools without breaking glass.
+And as at 2022 there was only one residential product with an SR rating, most products are just PAS24 rated to slow down silent attack with pocket tools without breaking glass.